Set up & Integrate

 Recurring payments

-In order to process recurring payments from the checkout, is_recurring flag must be true in the payment links request.
+In order to process recurring payments from checkout, is_recurring flag must be "true" in the payment-links request.
 You must also provide either a customer ID for an existing customer or a customer reference for a new customer.
+Learn more about the creation of Customers from Hosted Checkout here.

-The customer's checkout page will then load with a notice that their card details will be stored in order to process future payments.
+If these conditions are met, the customer is given notice that their card details will be stored to process future payments.

 One-click checkout

-If a returning customer is checking out and they have existing cards saved in the Acquired system, then they will be presented with a one-click checkout page which requires only the card's security code to complete payment.
+If a returning customer is checking out and they have existing cards saved in the Acquired.com system, they will be presented with a one-click checkout page which requires only the card's security code to complete payment.

 To enable this, make sure the 'save cards' option in Settings > Hosted Checkout > Cards Settings is turned on.
 When enabled, customers will be offered an opt-in checkbox to save their card details at checkout.